Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Extension of investigation period)

-(Production of evidence, etc.)
+(Submission of evidence, etc.)

-(2)The Minister of Finance, if it is found necessary during the investigation period, may request the interested persons to produce evidence or give testimony with respect to the facts provided for in paragraph (6) or (14) of Article 7 of the Act, the changes in circumstances provided for in paragraph (19) of that Article (including the cases where applied pursuant to paragraph (28) of that Article) or the likelihood provided for in paragraph (24) of that Article.
-In this case, if a person who produces evidence or gives testimony requests the evidence or testimony to be treated as confidential, the person shall submit a document stating that fact and the reason therefor.
+(2)When the Minister of Finance finds it necessary during the investigation period, the Minister of Finance may request the interested persons to submit evidence or give testimony with respect to the facts provided for in paragraph (6) or (14) of Article 7 of the Act, the changes in circumstances provided for in paragraph (19) of that Article (including the cases where applied mutatis mutandis pursuant to paragraph (28) of that Article) or the likelihood provided for in paragraph (24) of that Article.
+In this case, if a person who submits evidence or gives testimony requests the evidence or testimony to be treated as confidential, the person shall submit a document stating this request and the reason therefor.

-(3)The Minister of Finance, if any interested person has sought testimony prescribed in the first sentence of paragraph (1) or if the person is sought testimony pursuant to the provisions of the first sentence of the preceding paragraph, shall notify the interested person in writing of the date and time, and the place of the hearing of the testimony and other matters necessary for the hearing.
+(3)If any interested person has requested testimony prescribed in the first sentence of paragraph (1) or if the Minister of Finance requests any interested person to give testimony pursuant to the provisions of the first sentence of the preceding paragraph, the Minister of Finance shall notify the interested person in writing of the date and time of, and the place for the hearing of testimony and other matters necessary for the hearing of testimony.

-(5)Paragraphs (6) to (10) of Article 4 apply to the evidence produced or the testimony given, pursuant to the provisions of the first sentence of paragraph (1) or (2).
+(5)Paragraphs (6) to (10) of Article 4 apply mutatis mutandis to the evidence submitted or the testimony given, pursuant to the provisions of the first sentence of paragraph (1) or the first sentence of paragraph (2).

 (Inspection of evidence, etc.)